-Using this optimised staining method, we were able to detect catheter-associated biofilms after as little as 2 h post-inoculation, as corroborated by SEM.
-At each time point we would expect X-ray µCT to detection of total CVC contamination to be greater than the same assessment by CFU culture as the stain is not bacterial specific.
+Using this optimised staining method, we were able to detect catheter-associated biofilms after as little as 2 h post-inoculation, as corroborated by SEM, demonstrating a higher degree of sensitivity in the methodology in its capacity to detect early, bacterial colonisation of a substratum.
+At each time point we would expect X-ray µCT detection of total CVC contamination to be greater than the same assessment by CFU culture as the stain is not bacterial specific.
 Consequently, X-ray µCT would detect, not only viable bacteria as identified by culture, but non-viable and bacteria as well as the biofilm matrix.
 However, there was no difference in the sum volume as detected by µCT and CFUs at all time points, with the exception of 120 h.
 This suggests that total biovolume during biofilm development in the CVC at 2 h, 12 h and 72 h could be attributed to bacterial cell proliferation, whereas beyond this at 120 h matrix production predominated in the absence of bacterial cell proliferation as the CVC system reached carrying capacity (Lorenz & Wackernagel, 1994).

 Similar to Iltis et al. (2011) analysis on the data was performed using Avizo Fire.
 In contrast, Davit et al. (2011) did not analyse their data and instead used the CT scans for qualitative purposes.
 The data reported in this study was able to be captured at a higher resolution than both of these previous studies.
 The pixel resolution of the data presented was between 2.1 and 2.6 µm, whereas Iltis et al. (2011) had pixel resolution of 4.5 and 11.8 µm despite the use of synchrotron sources.
 Davit et al. (2011) also used a benchtop CT system similar to the equipment used in this study, although they had a much lower pixel resolution of 12 µm.
-Often however, the resolution is limited by the equipment and sample size which also has implications for scan time, a limitation to this technique that future advances in technology in the future may overcome.
+Often however, the resolution is limited by the equipment and sample size which also has implications for scan time, a limitation to this technique that future advances in technology may overcome.

-This technology has also been demonstrated to be capable of imaging and quantifying biofilms on an opaque, clinically relevant surface.
-This technique demonstrates high sensitivity and the ability to distinguish between the degree of biofilm formation with increased sensitivity over existing culture methods.
+This technology has also been demonstrated to be capable of imaging and quantifying biofilms in CVCs and other opaque, clinically relevant surface (eg. stents).
+This technique demonstrates high sensitivity and the ability to distinguish between the degree of biofilm formation with increased sensitivity over existing culture methods which are often associated with false negative results due to.
 X-ray µCT can be used qualitatively and quantitatively, and avoids user bias which can often be attributed to ‘line of sight’ techniques such as confocal scanning laser microscopy and SEM.
-Additionally, this study also demonstrates novel, non-toxic negative contrast stains are equally sensitive as the more conventionally used stains with higher cytotoxicity.
+Additionally, this study also demonstrates novel, less-toxic negative contrast stains are equally sensitive as the more conventionally used stains with higher cytotoxicity.
 Consequently, this work significantly advances the existing body of literature in terms of the possibility of harnessing X-ray µCT techniques to study bacterial biofilms via direct, non-invasive, non-destructive technology on medical devices where biofilm are often difficult to study in situ.
-As such, X-ray µCT has future potential in the study of biofilms on other medical devices (eg. stents) and for clinical application for the diagnosis and assessment of biofilm formation.
+As such, X-ray µCT has future potential in the study of biofilms on medical devices and for clinical application for the diagnosis and assessment of biofilm formation.

 Acknowledgements